yegor256/blog/_posts/2014/apr/2014-04-17-how-xdsd-is-different.md

 ## Only Pull Request

-We never grant team member access to the `master` branch&mdash;no matter how long you work on a project.
+We never grant team member access to the `master` branch---no matter how long you work on a project.
 Consequently, you must always submit your changes through pull requests (most of our projects are done in [GitHub]({% pst 2014/apr/2014-04-15-github-guidelines %}).)